theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/target-principal-TPN.md

 ![XU Log on SPN](../assets/images/xu/articles/xu_SPN.png){:class="img-responsive"}

 !!! note
-    Xtract Universal can be used as a distributed application on a central application instance in the company network using appropriate UPNs or SPNs. <br> All users connect to this remote server in the company network using the locally installed Xtract Universal Designer.
+    {{ productName }} can be used as a distributed application on a central application instance in the company network using appropriate UPNs or SPNs. <br> All users connect to this remote server in the company network using the locally installed {{ productName }} Designer.

 ***********
 #### Related Links